• Skip to primary navigation

 Guidelines for interacting with the deer in Nara:

-• This should be a no-brainer but just in case, it’s important that you do not hit, chase, or play with the deer.
+- This should be a no-brainer but just in case, it’s important that you do not hit, chase, or play with the deer.
 In addition, avoid touching or getting too close to fawns as their mothers may become aggressive.
-As we said, this is their home and they are considered sacred to the people of Nara.
+As we said, this is their home and they are considered sacred.

-• Do not feed ANYTHING to the deer besides the deer crackers that are for sale.
-Feeding them something other than the crackers could harm their health.
+- Do not feed ANYTHING to the deer other than the deer crackers that are for sale.
+Feeding them something other than crackers could harm their health.

 Location: // MAP